 The cases are also displayed on an interactive map, designed by Tufts GIS Data Lab.

 The global arms business—especially the international arms trade, but also domestic military procurement—is widely seen as one of the areas of legal business that is most subject to corruption.
 Researcher and former oil industry executive Joe Roeber, in Parallel Markets (2005), estimated that 40% of corruption in international trade was related to the arms trade.
 This was based on a detailed survey of materials not in the public domain, relating to complaints of corrupt activities in international trade, to which he had access.
-Andrew Feinstein’s book The Shadow World (2011), and (specifically for the UK) Nick Gilby’s Deception in High Places (2014), are among recent works documenting the ubiquitous corruption that characterizes the arms business.
+Among recent works documenting the ubiquitous corruption that characterizes the arms business are Andrew Feinstein’s The Shadow World (2011), Nick Gilby’s Deception in High Places (2014), focusing on the UK, and Jean Guisnel’s Armes de Corruption Massive (2011), focusing on France.

 There are several reasons why the arms trade is ‘hardwired for corruption’, as Roeber puts it.
 The high value of individual deals offer significant potential for personal enrichment, while at the same time are of critical importance for seller companies.
 The ‘national security exception’ throws a veil of secrecy around arms deals.
 The tendency for the military sector in many countries to be exempt from scrutiny by Parliament, civil society and investigative and judicial institutions.
 Finally, the status of the arms industry in producer countries as key instruments of state policy often afford them protection from the consequences of corrupt actions, or may even lead to governments condoning corruption as a means of securing deals.